Keyboard shortcuts

 Implementing the Config Trait

-Let's round this out with showing how you can actually implement and use the Config trait.
+Let’s round this out by showing how you can actually implement and use the Config trait.

 Just like before, we need some object which will implement this trait.
 In our case, we can use the Runtime struct itself.